expersso/OECD/readme.md

     ## 9       OBS_STATUS Observation Status
     ## 10            UNIT               Unit
     ## 11       POWERCODE    Unit multiplier
-    ## 12 REFERENCEPERIOD   Reference Period
+    ## 12 REFERENCEPERIOD   Reference period

 It is often easiest not to specify any filters at this point, but rather download the entire dataset and then filter it with native `R` functions.
 However, sometimes the dataset is very large, so filtering it before download will cut down on download time.
-To illustrate, let's find out the available filters for the variables `SEX` and `AGE`:
+To illustrate, let’s find out the available filters for the variables `SEX` and `AGE`:

 ``` r
 dstruc$SEX